ximenaGdur/Lince-Web-App/design/readme.md

 for player in rooms[roomCode].getPlayers()
     if player != nickname
         sendMessage({
-            "Type": "chooseCardsPerPlayer",
+            "Type": "handleCardsPerPlayer",
             "From": "server",
             "To": player,
             "When": "When the server lets players know to change the cards per player", "CardsPerPlayer": cards
         })
 ~~~